JedAdrianDenosta/pollice-atlas/README.md

 - [ ] Email verification when the user signs-up.
 - [ ] Let Admin create/edit/delete parties and choose party color
 - [ ] Give access to Admin in the admin panel to see the users that have voted along with their credentials, specifically their email and/or name for vote validity purposes
+- [ ] Admin Can View Results Page in Real-time
+- [ ] Admin Can View News and Updates Page in Real-time

 ## STEP 1: How to import Pollice-Temporary Database to MongoDB